Metakira/starter-hugo-academic/content/_index.md

               * 3d printing and prototyping of OpenBCI Ganglion 4 channel headset for musical applications and therapy while assisting Neuroscientist Nikhil Prabhu
               * Setting up of ecological soundstream with Hannah Kemp from [CriSap](https://crisap.org/), UAL and Grant smith from [SoundTent](https://soundtent.org/soundcamp_about.html)
               * Prototyping biofeedback based interactions with EMG sensors (MYOWARE)
-              * Coordinated the final design and development of the [IMMSANE website](https://www.immsane.com/) for Yati Durant and Andre Bellmone from the Zurich University of the arts
+              * Coordinated the final design and development of the [IMMSANE website](https://www.immsane.com/) for Yati Durant and Andre Bellmonte from the Zurich University of the arts
 #        - title:
 #         company:
 #         company_url: ''